-- Developing and promoting a strategic vision for the deployment of carbon capture, utilization and storage focusing on hard-to-abate emissions.
-The German Federal Government should release as soon as possible its strategic vision for the role of CCS in industrial transformation to support CCS deployment aligning with the EU Industrial Carbon Management Strategy. - 2.
+- Developing and promoting a strategic vision for the deployment of carbon capture.
+The German Federal Government should release as soon as possible its strategic vision for the role of CCS in energy transition to support CCS deployment aligning with the EU Industrial Carbon Management Strategy. - 2.
 Clarifying the situation with domestic CO2 storage amidst recent national and EU developments, including the EU CCS Directive guidance documents currently being revised.
 Enabling CO2 storage in Germany would necessitate amendments to the Carbon Dioxide Storage Act, notably the removal of the application deadline for storage projects and streamlining the permit-granting process.
 Therefore, the draft bill put forward by the German Federal Ministry for Economic Affairs and Climate Action in February 2024 to amend this law serves as a crucial initial step. - 3.
 Mapping CO2 transport needs at regional, national and cross-border level, and optimising the different transport modalities (pipelines, ships, trains, trucks and barges).
-At the cross-border level, the ratification of the amendment to Article 6 of the 2009 London Protocol and declaration of provisional application in accordance with the 2019 decision would be needed to allow Germany to export its CO2 for geological storage.
-Bilateral agreements with other governments will also be needed.
+At the cross-border level, the ratification of the amendment to Article 6 of the 2009 London Protocol and declaration of provisional application in accordance with the 2019 decision would be needed to allow Germany to export its CO2 for geological storage. - 4.
+Integrating the recommendations provided by the European Commission in the context of the revision of the German NECP, namely indicating in the final version: - The annual volumes of CO2 to be captured by 2030 according to their sources, - The planned CO2 transport infrastructure, - The potential for domestic CO2 storage capacity along with injection volumes that could be available by 2030.

-- Integrating the recommendations provided by the European Commission in the context of the revision of the German NECP, namely indicating in the final version: - The annual volumes of CO2 to be captured by 2030 according to their sources, - The planned CO2 transport infrastructure, - The potential for domestic CO2 storage capacity along with injection volumes that could be available by 2030. - 5.
-Assessing the potential role of carbon dioxide removals (CDR), including Direct Air Capture (DAC) and Bioenergy with CCS (BECCS), in the German decarbonisation plans to address unavoidable residual emissions.
-Once the needs are established, this should be followed by policy and financial incentives.
-A recent announcement by the Federal Government of the key points of the "Long-Term Strategy for Negative Emissions to address unavoidable remaining emissions" is an important first step. - 6.
+- 5. Assessing the potential role of carbon dioxide removals, including Direct Air Capture (DAC) and Bioenergy with CCS (BECCS), in the German decarbonisation plans in order to address unavoidable residual emissions.
+Once the needs are established, this should be followed by policy and financial incentives. - 6.
 Establishing a comprehensive policy framework to support CCS and CDR deployment.
 A package approach that combines various support tools is needed to speed up deployment of CCS and carbon removals in this early stage.
-Such a package could supplement the EU ETS price with additional tools such as carbon contract for differences, subsidies for early CCS projects, tax credits, clear and streamlined permitting procedures and one-stop shop for permitting, green public procurement supporting demand for low or zero carbon products, regulatory clarity, and multi-lateral collaboration by the government that facilitates project implementation.

-7. Developing tools to communicate strategic vision on CCS and get public buy-in to improve public perception about CCS and its role in industrial transformation, and contribution to safeguarding industrial jobs.
-A study conducted by the Wuppertal Institute highlighted that the risks of transporting CO2 are particularly important for the public perception of CCS in the area of industrial applications.
+Such a package could supplement the EU ETS price with additional tools such as carbon contract for differences, subsidies for early CCS projects, tax credits, clear and streamlined permitting procedures and one-stop shop for permitting, green public procurement supporting demand for low or zero carbon products, regulatory clarity, and multi-lateral collaboration by the government that facilitates project implementation. - 7.
+Developing tools to communicate strategic vision on CCS and get public buy-in to improve public perception about CCS and its role in energy transition and contribution to safeguarding industrial jobs.
+A study conducted by the Wuppertal Institute highlighted that the public perception about CCS was determined by the level of information about the technology.

 Negative perception may threaten implementation of CCS projects.
 The German federal and regional governments could play an important role in raising awareness and enhancing the understanding of the industrial carbon management value chain among the German public.
-Environmental think tanks and research organisations could contribute to providing information about economic and environmental benefits that CCS projects bring to local communities.
+Environmental think tanks and research organisations could contribute providing information about to benefits that economic and environmental CCS projects bring to local communities.